seismic-initiative/consciOS-paper/paper-edited.md

 * Structures (rules, information flows, incentives, code, architecture)
 * Mental Models / Beliefs (operators’ assumptions, goals, and priors)

 Rationale: interventions targeted at deeper layers produce larger and more persistent systemic change than purely event‑level responses.
-This relationship is consistent with standard systems thinking literature and control‑theoretic intuitions about model‑based interventions.
-[CITATION NEEDED: Meadows; Senge; Beer] [Mechanism]
+This relationship is consistent with standard systems thinking literature and control‑theoretic intuitions about model‑based interventions [1]–[4].
+[Mechanism]

 Operationalization for empirical research: